-This vintage doll quilt tutorial shows you how to make a gift perfect for a doll lover.
-A sweet handmade gift for a little girl and her new doll.
+This vintage doll quilt tutorial shows you how to make a quilt for beginners.
+A baby quilt is a great place to start when learning how to quilt and this is a sweet handmade gift for a little girl and her new doll.
 It goes together quick and easy!
-This sewn doll blanket could also be a beginner sewing project.

 Hi, there, sewing friends!
 This is Bonnie Ferguson from Fishsticks Designs.
 I’m excited to be back this year to share another holiday sewing project.
 This project will be sure to put a smile on the face of that little one on your list who loves parenting a baby doll.
 If you’re new to quilting, this is a perfect first quilt!
 (You can do it!!)
 If you’re an experienced quilter, this is a quick and simple project.